 19. Turn one big pie into a dozen mini pies with a biscuit cutter.

 Spray the inside and outside of a biscuit cutter or round cookie cutter with nonstick cooking spray before cutting straight into your ready-made pumpkin pie (HINT: Costco pumpkin pies work really well with this tip).
 Gently slide the pie out by using a knife or spoon to tap the outside of the cutter.
 Top mini pies with whipped cream and enjoy!

-21. Scoop up a bit of broken eggshell from a bowl with another piece of eggshell.
+21. Scoop bits of broken eggshell from a bowl with another piece of eggshell.

-22. Scrub off stubborn food from pans with a crumpled up piece of foil.
+22. Scrub stubborn food from pans with crumpled up foil.

 Don’t try this on nonstick pots and pans!

-23. Or, clean baking sheets by making a paste with baking soda and peroxide.
+23. Or, clean baking sheets with a baking soda and peroxide paste.

 While wearing gloves, put about 1/4 cup of baking soda in a small glass bowl and add just enough hydrogen peroxide to form a paste.
 Using steel wool or a sponge, rub the paste into your baking pan’s stains.
 Allow the paste to sit for about 45 minutes before wiping and rinsing clean.